 - Lack of ever having a driver’s license

 if you drive without a license and it is your first offense, you will face the least penalties.
 In Georgia, there is a mandatory minimum fine of $500.
-You could also face two days of possible jail time and have your license suspended for two months.
+You could also face a fine, two days of possible jail time and have your license suspended for two months.

 Second Through Fourth Offenses

 A fourth conviction of the same offense is a felony and becomes part of your permanent criminal record.
-Upon conviction of this fourth offense within five years of the first, the court collects your fingerprints and tracks you using the Georgia Crime Information Center (GCIC) system.
+Upon conviction of this fourth offense within five years of the being convicted first, the court collects your fingerprints and tracks you using the Georgia Crime Information Center (GCIC) system.

 Driving Without a License on You in Georgia